Tox-Archive/Tox-blog/source/_drafts/Update-on-the-state-of-Tox.md

 ####Bootstrap daemon
 As a small treat, the [boostrap daemon](https://github.com/irungentoo/toxcore/tree/master/other/bootstrap_daemon) now has systemd support, thanks to contributor [ray65536](https://github.com/ray65536).
-It is also available as the package `tox-bootstrapd` from our GNU-Linux repositories.
+It is also available as the package `tox-bootstrapd` from our Linux repositories.

 ####New groupchats
 Additionally, work is progressing on the complete [groupchat re-design](https://github.com/JFreegman/toxcore)